noi-techpark/odh-docs/source/architecture.rst

-data from :strong:`Data Sources` and make them available to :strong:`Data Consumers`, which are usually third-party applications that use those data in any way that they deem useful, including (but not limited to) visualisation of diagram, evolution of historical data, statistical analysis.
+data from :strong:`Data Sources` and make them available to :strong:`Data Consumers`, which are usually third-party applications that use those data in any way that they deem useful, including (but not limited to) study the evolution of historical data, or carry out data analysis to produce :term:`statistical graphics`.

 .. _arch-odh: